 Investments in associates over which the Corporation exercises significant influence are accounted for using the equity method.
-Investments in joint ventures, which the Corporation can jointly control, are accounted for using the equity method.
+Investments in joint ventures, which the Corporation jointly controls, are accounted for using the equity method.
 Mining and other investments over which the Corporation cannot exert significant influence are recorded initially at cost and adjusted to reflect changes in the fair value in subsequent periods.
 For mining and other investments classified as available for sale, any subsequent changes in the fair value are recorded in other comprehensive earnings (loss).
-If there has been a decline in value of the investment below the carrying value that is considered to be other than temporary, the valuation adjustment is recorded in net loss in the period of determination.
-The fair value of the investments is based on the quoted market price on the closing date of the period.
+If there has been a significant or prolonged decline in value of the investment below the carrying value, the valuation adjustment is recorded in net loss in the period of determination.
+The fair value of the available for sale investments is based on the quoted market price on the closing date of the period.